vboyev-MSFT/defender-docs/defender-endpoint/run-analyzer-linux.md

 Live response doesn't support running the XMDE Client Analyzer or Python directly, so an execution script is necessary.

 > [!IMPORTANT]
 > The following scripts assume the XMDE Client Analyzer was installed using the same locations from the scripts mentioned earlier.
-If your organization has chosen to install the scripts into a different location, then the following scripts need to be updated to align with your organization's chosen installation location.
+If your organization has chosen to install the scripts into a different location, then the scripts must be updated to align with your organization's chosen installation location.

-#### Binary Client Analyzer Run Script
+#### Binary client analyzer run script

-The Binary Client Analyzer accepts command line parameters to perform different analysis tests.
-To provide similar capabilities during Live Response the execution script takes advantage of the `$@` bash variable to pass all input parameters provided to the script to the XMDE Client Analyzer.
+The binary version of the client analyzer accepts command line parameters to perform different analysis tests.
+To provide similar capabilities during live response, the execution script takes advantage of the `$@` bash variable to pass all input parameters provided to the script to the XMDE Client Analyzer.

 1. Create a bash file `MDESupportTool.sh` and paste the following content into it.